Health Insurance Benefits: Everything You Need to Know

 The basic EHB categories include ambulatory services, emergency services, newborn and maternity care, hospitalization, mental health care and substance abuse care, prescription coverage, rehabilitation, lab testing, preventative and general wellness services, chronic disease treatment, and pediatric services to include vision and oral care.

 If you need help with health insurance benefits, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.